abragad/wp-bsky-autoposter/readme.txt

 * Scheduled post support

 == Upgrade Notice ==

+= 1.4.0 =
+Added WordPress.org translation support, making it easier for users to contribute translations and use the plugin in their own language.

 = 1.3.0 =
 Added support for inline hashtags in post content, allowing for more flexible hashtag placement and formatting.